maxmind/mmdb-from-go-blogpost/README.md

 Now I’m going to break down the contents of `main.go` from the repo, the code that will perform steps 1-3 of the tutorial.
 If you prefer to read the code directly, you can skip to the next section.

 All Go programs begin with a `package main`, indicating that this file will contain a `main` function, the start of our program's execution.
-This program is on exception.
+This program is no exception.

 ```go
 package main